 - automate tasks so you spend less time in front of the computer

-- export images to other software (such as Photoshop or Photoshop Elements) for specific tasks that Lightroom can’t do
+- export images to other software (such as Photoshop or Photoshop Elements) to do any specific tasks that Lightroom can’t do

-- share your images via email, by sending them to the web, or as prints
+- share your images via email, by posting them on the web, or as prints

-Lightroom does all this while at the same time protecting your original files so that you never overwrite or degrade them (particularly important for JPEG shooters), and without you having to fill up your computer’s hard drive with lots of extra copies in different file formats (particularly important for laptop users).
+Lightroom does all this while at the same time protecting your original files so that you never overwrite or degrade them (particularly important for JPEG shooters), and without you having to fill up your computer’s hard drive with lots of extra copies in different file formats (particularly important for users with smaller capacity SSDs or laptops).

 Lightroom is part of a new generation of software for organizing, editing and sharing the large numbers of images that we create in the digital age.
 It was designed specifically for photographers – whether they shoot in JPEG or RAW format, or work on a PC or Mac computer.

 Compared to older style photo editors (such as Photoshop and Photoshop Elements), Lightroom’s controls are much more intuitive – making it easier and quicker to learn.
-On our one day courses you will learn to do things in Lightroom that it would take you days or weeks to learn how to do in Photoshop or Elements.
+Our training will teach you to do things in Lightroom that it would take you days or weeks to learn how to do in Photoshop or Elements.
 Because it was designed specifically for digital photographers, Lightroom has none of the clutter that is irrelevant to their needs, so it’s interface is more elegant and simplified.
 Yet it is powerful and flexible enough to meet the needs of both amateur and professional photographers, who find that they can do most – if not all – that they want to do within Lightroom.
-And for those occasions when you do need features that Lightroom doesn’t have, it integrates extremely well with traditional editors (such as Photoshop or Elements) – as well as an ever-growing number of third party software plug-ins.
+And for those occasions when you do need features that Lightroom doesn’t have, it integrates extremely well with traditional editors (such as Photoshop or Photoshop Elements) – as well as an ever-growing number of third party software plug-ins.